Close Menu

 Prior to your hearing, you can review the resume of the medical expert.
 If an ME is going to testify at your hearing, then they must submit a resume to the court.
 Your attorney can review the resume of the medical expert.
 They can also object to the appearance of the ME.
 Remember, at the hearing, the burden to prove that you deserve benefits is on you.

 There are firm time lines in which you must submit your medical records.
 The SSA rule states that all medical records must be sent to the judge five days prior to your hearing.
 This means five “working” days.
 In other words, you must submit all medical records SEVEN days prior to a hearing.
 If you submit evidence past the seven days, then you must have a good reason as to why you did not submit the records on time.
-Learn more about the SSA evidence hearing rules.
+Learn about SSA’s evidence rules at the hearing.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS